iBaa/PlexConnect/update/OSX/readme.txt

 -- To install OpenConnect app on osx simply run this app (OpenConnect has built-in in PlexConnect updater function):

 -- http://stashbox.org/1370231/OpenConnect.zip

+A few notes about OpenConnect:

+OpenConnect requires a plist for the update function to work just use the expert or guide mode to install PlexConnect autostarting plists.
+If you have a existing plist OpenConnect can easily swap back and forth from the bash or non-bash plist by simply choosing which one you desire from the install PlexConnect function.
+If one of the plists do not work for you choose the other and test functionality.